Blepharoplasty can relieve the heaviness of excess upper and lower eyelid skin, while giving you a fresher, more youthful appearance

 There is always a risk of scarring after surgery but the eyelids actually heal particularly well when compared to other areas of the body, mainly because the skin is thinner.
 Any scarring will be barely visible, so this is not something you need to be worried about.
 The only time that some scarring can be seen is when the eyes are closed.

-You may need a brow lift if the hood of your eyelid extends past the corner of your eyelid.
-Basically, if you can push your brows up slightly and it corrects the appearance of hooded eyelids, a brow lift might be a better choice.
-With this being said, an eyebrow lift is sometimes performed in conjunction with blepharoplasty and facial injections to achieve the desired end result.
+You may need a browplasty (Brow Lift) if the hood of your eyelid extends past the corner of your eyelid.
+Basically, if you can push your brows up slightly and it corrects the appearance of hooded eyelids, a browplasty (Brow Lift) might be a better choice.
+With this being said, an browplasty (Brow Lift) is sometimes performed in conjunction with blepharoplasty (Eyelid Reduction) and facial injections to achieve the desired end result.

-How long will the results of my blepharoplasty surgery last?
+How long will the results of my blepharoplasty (Eyelid Reduction) surgery last?

-Schedule a consultation to discuss your blepharoplasty options.
+Schedule a consultation to discuss your blepharoplasty (Eyelid Reduction) options.

 • Have a question or want to schedule a consultation?